abelardopardo/ontask_b/README.md

 ## OnTask in a nutshell

+- ***NEW** Action to send data columns through email or JSON objects

-- Data upload through CSV, Excel files or SQL connections
+- Data upload through CSV, Excel files, S3 Buckets or SQL connections

 - Actions such as personalised email, personalised web page